Can alcoholics and drug addicts get a Social Security benefit for disability?

 Limitations on Payment of a Social Security Benefit

 A number of years ago, Congress passed a law that prohibits payment of a Social Security benefit for disabilities caused by drug or alcohol addiction, including addiction to prescription medications.
 However, if you are addicted to drugs or alcohol and you have a disability that is due to an injury or a separate a physical or mental illness, you could be approved for disability benefits based on the other condition.
-For example, you may be able to qualify if have an addiction and also have a disabling mental illness or disabling back condition.
+For example, you may be able to qualify if in addition to an addiction and also have a disabling mental illness or disabling back condition.

 Let an Attorney Help

 Sometimes it is hard to determine the cause of disabling symptoms, so getting the help of a lawyer who is knowledgeable in Social Security Disability law could make a difference in the outcome of your claim.
 For more detail, see our article When and How Do I Select an Attorney to Help with My Social Security or SSI Disability Claim?

 What About Social Security Retirement?